 To understand how elements come together, we must first discuss the smallest component or building block of an element, the atom.
 An atom is the smallest unit of matter that retains all of the chemical properties of an element.
 For example, one gold atom has all of the properties of gold, like its chemical reactivity.
 A gold coin is simply a very large number of gold atoms molded into the shape of a coin and containing small amounts of other elements known as impurities.
 Gold atoms cannot be broken down into anything smaller while still retaining the properties of gold.

 An atom is composed of two regions: the nucleus, which is in the center of the atom and contains protons and neutrons, and the outermost region of the atom which holds its electrons in orbit around the nucleus, as illustrated in Figure 2.2.
 Atoms contain protons, electrons, and neutrons, among other subatomic particles.
-The only exception is hydrogen (H), which is made of one proton and one electron with no neutrons.
+The most common isotope of hydrogen (H) is the only exception and is made of one proton and one electron with no neutrons.

 Protons and neutrons have approximately the same mass, about 1.67 × 10-24 grams.
 Scientists arbitrarily define this amount of mass as one atomic mass unit (amu) or one Dalton, as shown in Table 2.2.
 Although similar in mass, protons and neutrons differ in their electric charge.
 A proton is positively charged whereas a neutron is uncharged.
 Therefore, the number of neutrons in an atom contributes significantly to its mass, but not to its charge.
 Electrons are much smaller in mass than protons, weighing only 9.11 × 10-28 grams, or about 1/1800 of an atomic mass unit.
 Hence, they do not contribute much to an element’s overall atomic mass.
 Therefore, when considering atomic mass, it is customary to ignore the mass of any electrons and calculate the atom’s mass based on the number of protons and neutrons alone.
 Although not significant contributors to mass, electrons do contribute greatly to the atom’s charge, as each electron has a negative charge equal to the positive charge of a proton.
 In uncharged, neutral atoms, the number of electrons orbiting the nucleus is equal to the number of protons inside the nucleus.
 In these atoms, the positive and negative charges cancel each other out, leading to an atom with no net charge.